dantectl/druid-prometheus-quickstart/README.md

 ## Common Runtime
-For starters, in order to configure monitoring for Druid, you’ll need to expose the metrics using the prometheus.emitter.
+For starters, in order to configure monitoring for Druid, you’ll need to expose the metrics using the `prometheus.emitter`.
 We’ll get this installed later in the doc, but for now, let’s add the necessary lines in our config files.

-In the _common directory, open the common.runtime.properties file and find the extensions list.
-Then, add prometheus.emitter at the end, see below for reference:
+In the `_common` directory, open the `common.runtime.properties` file and find the extensions list.
+Then, add `prometheus.emitter` at the end, see below for reference:
 ```
 cd ~/apache-druid-24.0.0/conf/druid/single-server/micro-quickstart
 ```